ccme-tmc/gap3a/doc/dev/README-devnote.md

 ## 2018-10-24 (zmy)

 1. Backup old `make.inc`s.
 TODO: make.inc-Linux options

 ## 2018-11-03 (zmy)

 1. Remove duplicate `Lebedev-laikov.f90` in `src_util`
 2. Add `veclen.f90` and `vecprojlen.f90` in `src_util`
 3. Add auxiliary vectors and tensors for anisotropy in `dielmat` module
 4. Standardize directory structure.

 ## 2018-11-04 (zmy)

 1. Change version name to `3a`

 ## 2018-11-05 (zmy)

 1. Convert to `complex(8)` explictly instead of default `complex(4)` when using `cmplx` function
     - `freq_factor` in `bzint`
     - `sub_bzintq_0`
     - `freq_intpl_ac`
     - `scgw_herm_sxc`
     - `task_acont`
     - `acpatrd`, `calcacfreq`, `getsac`,`setsac` in `src_acfreq`
 2. Change default condition for `iop_coul` from 0 to -1 in `calcminm`,`calcmicm`,`calcminc`,**`calcmwm`**,**`calcselfx`**.
 3. Move anisotropy-related quantites to a new module file `anisotropy.f90`
 4. Create `ten_rvctrv` to calculate $q\cdot T\cdot q$ in `src_util`
 5. Move initialization of head in `calceps` before the `isp` loop
 6. In `calchead`, correctly calculate head at `q0_eps` with `ten_p_aniso` for `iop_aniso.ne.-1`

 ## 2018-11-06 (zmy)

 1. In `calceps`,
     - correctly calculate wings at `q0_eps` with `vec_u_aniso` and `vec_t_aniso` for `iop_aniso.ne.-1`
     - add `coef_coul` to make the `4pi` coefficient possible to be dimension-dependent (TODO later)
 2. Initialize cutoff length in `readingw`
 3. Create `coul_coef` to calculate |q|-dependent coefficient for head and wing calculations
 4. In `barcoul`, `smallq` for isotropic dieletric function, since `q0_eps` only specifies direction (TODO)
 5. Separate inversion of body `eps` from the inversion of whole dielectric matrix
 6. Try inverting the dielectric matrix by tensor A and vector a,b,u,t but failed.
 (TODO)

 ## 2018-11-07 (zmy)

-  1. Fix inversion of dielectric matrix by disabling the use of `zhemv` in calulating `epsw1` and `epsw2` when inverting the dielectric matrix for imaginary frequency.
+1. Fix inversion of dielectric matrix by disabling the use of `zhemv` in calculating `epsw1` and `epsw2` when inverting the dielectric matrix for imaginary frequency.

      When using `zhemv`, calculating `head` with `epsw2+bw1` and `w2b+epsw1` gives different results, although they should be identical due to the analytic expression.

 ## 2018-11-08 (zmy)

 1. Fix the `zgemm` in calculating `ten_a_aniso`.
 2. Rearrange some `iop_aniso` if condition
 3. Calcualte dielectric matrix on `q0_sph` except for the body part.
 Memory corruption happens for `nq0>=14`

 ## 2018-11-09 (zmy)

 1. `im_g0` defaults to 1 in `barcoul` module.
 (12.273 to 12.275 for LiF-nk1 GW0 gap)
 2. Fix memory corruption by fixing bugs when using `DOPTS` in makefile as `FFLAGS`
 3. Use `ALLOCATABLE` instead of `POINTER` to store tensors and vectors in `anisotropy`
 4. Add `debug' macro in `make.inc` to easily use `DOPTS` for tests
 5. Update `README.md` in the root directory
 6. Add `smallq`,`smallq_div`,`qmax_q0` in `anisotropy` to define the proximity around Gamma point for integration
 7. Subroutine `init_smallq` to decide `qmax` along `q0_sph` on the defined `q0` region
 8. Subroutine `angint_eps_sph` in `anisotropy` to average over Gamma proximity.
 Done for head.

 ## 2018-11-10 (zmy)

 1. Subroutine `angint_eps_sph` for averaging wings and body over Gamma proximity.

 ## 2018-11-13 (zmy)

 1. Add time counting for anisotropy utilies (Not working for MPI, TODO)
 2. Explicitly write all used variables from `anisotropy` module in `calceps` subroutine
 3. Fix MPI bug by if condition in `calceps`

 ## 2018-11-18 (zmy)

 1. Test data should that only averaging the dielectric matrix does not fully remove the singularity at Gamma for anisotropic dielectric screening: the band gap depends linearly on the number of k point along z direction for hBN test case.
 2. Try to use `singc1ex,singc2ex` and `singc1co,singc2co` to represent the coefficient used to deal with q-1 and q-2 singularities in exchange and correlation self-energy, respectively. `singc1` and `singc2` are not deprecated yet for the sake of stability.
 But they will be removed later.
      The reason why the diffferentiation is necessary is that to deal with anisotropy in dielectric function, the auxiliary function Fs, which is used to calculate `singc1/2` only adds to the complexity to integrate over q0, since the integration should be performed explicitly to account for anisotropy.
      However, they are still useful in calculating exchange self-energy.
-  3. Figure out that `calcmwm` instead of `calc_mwm3` is used to calculate M*W*M for correlationi selfenergy.
+3. Figure out that `calcmwm` instead of `calc_mwm3` is used to calculate `M*W*M` for correlationi selfenergy.
      Hence non-analyticity for head should be considered in this part.(TODO: DONE)

 ## 2018-11-19 (zmy)

 1. Move the factor `4pi` in Lebedev-Laikov integration to weight `wt_q0_sph`.

      This adds missing `4pi` factor in `bodyinv` correction in `angint_eps_sph`

 ## 2018-11-20 (zmy)

 1. Check expansion on spherical harmonics

 ## 2018-11-21 (zmy)

 1. Remove body correction for the current stage.
 2. Use the scheme described as Eq.(45) in Friedrich, et al PRB 81,125102(2010).

 ## 2018-11-22 (zmy)

 1. Use the scheme described as Eq.(36) in Freysoldt, et al CPC 176,1(2007).

 ## 2018-11-23 (zmy)

 1. Merge code for generation of angular grids in `anisotropy` and `bzinteg`

 ## 2018-11-24 (zmy)

 1. Implement contribution from head and wing singularity for direct integration in supercell BZ, i.e. `iop_q0=1`.
 Too small GW band gap, and smaller GW0 gap than G0W0 one are obtained.
 (TODO: DONE on 2018-11-25)

 ## 2018-11-25 (zmy)

 1. Fix too small GW band gap, due to wrong projection on Ylm and a missing of pi on the denominator of head singular contribution.
 2. Rearrange makefile in `src_modules`.
 Add `rm -f \*.mod` to root directory makefile to fix ifort compiler error #7013.
 3. Bug to print debug info for `qmax_g_lm` in `fid_outdbg` in MPI version (TODO)

 ## 2019-12-04 (zmy)

 1. For a other than 1, LiF with k-mesh 1x1xa, `bz_setiksym` breaks with error message:

      "iksym not found for kpoint nr.
 1"

 ## 2019-01-18 (zmy)

 1. Add ACFD function.
-Specifically, the extration of total energy and exchange-correlation eneryg within (semi-)local DFA is enabled.
+Specifically, the extration of total energy and exchange-correlation

+     energy within (semi-)local DFA is enabled.

 ## 2019-02-13 (zmy)

-  1. Fix MPI error in when collecting ACFD energy from processes by `mpi_sum_scalar` due to wrong communicator (verified 02-14)
+1. Fix MPI error in when collecting ACFD energy from processes by `mpi_sum_scalar`

+     due to wrong communicator (verified 02-14)

 ## 2019-02-14 (zmy)

 1. Change all filename variables in `task` module to `character(len=40)`
 2. Call `mpi_set_group` to allocate q- and freq-point to processors correctly
 3. Switch original column and row allocation, to resemble the rule in GW calculation
 4. Serial and parallel tests on 8 q- and 16 freq-point of diamond give diffenrent ACFDT correlation energy at iq=5, with serial one 10 times larger.
+(TODO)

-(TODO) Parallel calculations at 2 and 4 cores give the same ACFD total energy
+     Parallel calculations at 2 and 4 cores give the same ACFD total energy

+## 2019-03-31 (zmy)

+1. When running ACFD task for rutile and anatase (both seq and para), `double free` and

+     `free(): invalid pointer` errors occur, respectively.
+Program stopped during

+     ```fortran
+     deallocate(minm)
+     ```

+     Such error was not observed for neither neon nor diamond calculations.
+     This seems to be related to assigning value to out-of-bounds array index.

+     Working on.

+2. Changes made in `make.inc-Linux` for the options of `gfortran`.

+     The options in the old file were intel-specific and do not work at all.
+     They are now converted to `gfortran` options with similar meaning.
+     But compiling with GNU is still failing at parsing parameters with `libparser` in `readingw.f90`, e.g.

+     ```
+     Error: There is no specific subroutine for the generic `loct_parse_float`
+     ```

+     Another related issue is the `-r8` option in `ifort`.
+     Compiling `module.a` with `-k8` suggested by `gfortran` in error with `-r8` passed, but I found nowhere the documentation about `-k8`.
+     Instead, using the documented `-fdefault-real-8` results in many errors with using `real(8)` in intrinsics like `dabs`, `dexp`, `dlog`, etc.

+## 2019-04-01 (zmy)

+1. By using Valgrind and non-mkl lapack, overrun leap problem occurs in `zgemm` call at line 126 in `calcmicc`.

+     It appears that `calcmicc` is only called by `calcexhf` in ACFDT.
+     In GW, matrix element `M^\mu{mn}` has at least one index for LAPW states, as the self-energy matrix is represented in the basis of valence and conduction states only.
+     But for ACFDT, the matrix elements between core states are required.

+## 2019-04-02 (zmy)

+1. The above issue is fixed by changing the assignment of `ccdim` in `calcexhf` as

+     ```fortran
+     !ccdim=sum(nclm(1:ndf)**2)*ndf
+     ccdim=sum(nclm(1:ndf)**2)
+     ```

+     and `deallocate` array `mcc` in `calcmicc`.

+2. There is still a pitfall here: `minm` is allocated as 2D array with dimension `(matsiz,nmdim)`, where `nmdim` is the size of valence state pairs. `calcminm` also use `minm`, however, and error might happen when there is more core states than valence states, e.g. heavy atoms without adding high-energy local orbitals.